esp-rs/espup/README.md

           Only install this if you don't want to use the systems RISC-V toolchain

   -f, --export-file <EXPORT_FILE>
           Relative or full path for the export file that will be generated.
-If no path is provided, the file will be generated under home directory (https://docs.rs/dirs/latest/dirs/fn.home_dir.html)
+If no path is provided, the file will be generated under the data directory (https://docs.rs/dirs/latest/dirs/fn.data_dir.html)

           [env: ESPUP_EXPORT_FILE=]